marianc000/placeForScript/README.md

-# Live bindings - difference between export default and export as default
+# Where to put a script tag — into head or body end?

-Sample code for my post https://marian-caikovski.medium.com/live-bindings-difference-between-export-default-and-export-as-default-4541c354cdaa about anomaly with live bindings in default exports of JavaScript modules
+Sample code for my post https://marian-caikovski.medium.com/where-to-put-a-script-tag-into-head-or-body-end-b5b063058e0b about the optimal place for script tags, ready dom, time to first render, properties of async, defer and module script tags.